Data Centers in Lecco

 Natural Disaster Risk

-- Earthquake: The region has a high seismic risk score (7.7/10), requiring facilities to be built to modern engineering standards.
+- Earthquake: The area has a moderate to high seismic risk score (7.7/10).